-The evidence on ECEC in the first three years indicates that for children who are not disadvantaged in their home environment, high quality ECEC benefits children's cognitive, language and social development in both the short- and long-term, but low quality childcare can produce a dual risk for children from low income families, leading to possible deficits in language or cognitive development.
+The evidence on ECEC in the first three years indicates that for children who are not disadvantaged in their home environment, high-quality ECEC benefits children's cognitive, language and social development in both the shortand long-term, but low-quality childcare can be a risk factor and may lead to a dual risk for children from lowincome families, leading to possible deficits in language or cognitive development.
 There has been some evidence that high levels of childcare, particularly group care in the first two years, may elevate the risk for developing antisocial behaviour.
-However subsequent research indicates that this may be related to high levels of poor quality care, particularly in centres in the first year.
+However subsequent research indicates that this may be related to high levels of poor quality care, particularly in centres and in the first year.

 The low level of much ECEC quality is of concern.
-Some have argued (e.g., see Haskins and Barnett, 2011) that, in the US for example, government-funded preschool programs (e.g., child care centres, Head Start, and state-funded prekindergarten) offer services that are of "mediocre or worse" quality, that children attending the average center may gain little cognitive boost, and that greater benefits could be gained by improving the quality of these programs.
-Others (e.g., Pianta, Barnett, Burchinal, and Thornburg, 2009) maintain that publicly funded preschool in the US narrows the achievement gap between poor and non-poor groups by as little as 5% because of the prevalence of low-quality programs and that preschool could be narrowing the gap by up to 50% if quality were improved.
+Some have argued (e.g. see Haskins & Barnett, 2010) that, in the US for example, government-funded preschool programs (e.g. childcare centres, Head Start and state-funded prekindergarten) offer services that are of 'mediocre or worse' quality, that children attending the average program may gain little cognitive boost, and that greater benefits could be gained by improving the quality of these programs.
+Others (e.g. Pianta, Barnett, Burchinal, & Thornburg, 2009) maintain that publicly funded preschool in the US narrows the achievement gap between poor and non-poor groups by as little as five per cent because of the prevalence of low-quality programs and that preschool could be narrowing the gap by up to 50 per cent if quality were improved.
 Furthermore, it has been argued that, while ECEC for children at risk can contribute importantly to combating educational disadvantage, this can only occur if certain circumstances are met.
-The design of programmes and pedagogy and curriculum are seen to be crucial (Leseman, 2009).
+The design of programs and pedagogy and curriculum are crucial (Leseman, 2009).

-For provision for three years onwards the evidence is consistent that pre-school provision is beneficial to educational and social development for the whole population.
-An example of the multi-national nature of positive ECEC effects is provided by an OECD (2011) report on PISA results that found that students who had attended some pre-primary school outperformed students who had not, by about a year of achievement.
-Studies indicate that the benefits are greater for high quality provision.
-Some evidence indicates that part-time provision produces equivalent effects to full-time provision for the general population but more deprived children may benefit from full-time.
-Also there is evidence that a starting age from 2 years of age onwards is most effective for preschool education.
+For provision for three years onwards the evidence is consistent that preschool provision is beneficial to educational and social development for the whole population.
+An example of the multi-national nature of positive ECEC effects is provided by an (OECD, 2011) report on PISA results that found that students who had attended some pre-primary school outperformed students who had not, by about a year of achievement.
+Studies indicate that the benefits are greater for high-quality provision.
+Some evidence shows that part-time provision produces equivalent effects to full-time provision for the general population but more deprived children may benefit from full-time.
+Also there is evidence that a starting age from two years of age onwards is most effective for preschool education.

-Characteristics of early years provision and child development
+Characteristics of Early Years provision and child development